umesh1702/Guessing-game/README.md

-this a program to print a code
+This a program to print a code or hotel menu